JJLindsay/C5-Platform/README.md

 # C5-Platform (currently in development)
 <br/>
-A retro platform game that offers a more flexible game engine,
+A retro platform game that, when finished, will offer a more flexible game engine (than tappy defender),
 <br/>
 a level builder, scrolling backgrounds, and level transitions